Mary Bamber

 Bamber was active in Liverpool and nationally for the best part of fifty years, present at key moments in Merseyside labour history, in the forefront of several prominent disputes.
 As a Labour councillor and a Justice of the Peace she promoted the dissemination of contraceptive advice as a mechanism to empower women.

 Privately educated and living in one of the most affluent parts of Edinburgh, Bamber's early life was very different from that of the poor in Liverpool she was ultimately to live among.
-However, when still a girl, her lawyer father took to the drink and one day walked out on the family never to be seen again.
-Her mother Agnes Glanders Little's (née Thomson) life up until then had been poor preparation for the rigours of single motherhood with six children to provide for.
+However, when still a girl, her lawyer father, Andrew Little, took to the drink and one day walked out on the family never to be seen again.
+Her mother Agnes Glanders Little (née Thomson)'s life up until then had been poor preparation for the rigours of single motherhood with six surviving children to provide for.
 She worked hard charring and in other jobs to support her family, making a close acquaintance with near destitution and, when her eldest son got a job with a printer in Liverpool, the family came with him.
 The Liverpool they came to, dominated as it was by casual labour and irregularity of income, was characterised by poverty, ill health, squalid housing conditions and hand-to-mouth subsistence.